 13. Italy is home to Europe’s only three active volcanoes

 On the island of Sicily, Mount Etna last erupted in 2018, but you can often see a white plume of steam rising from the top.
 It's a surreal sight as you stroll along Catania's main shopping street, the via Etnea.
+For a more up-close sight, consider trekking to the summit of Mount Etna.
 Mount Stromboli is currently active and located its own small island off the coast of Sicily.
 You can plan to visit the island, but be aware that you might have to change plans depending on the current level of activity.
-Vesuvius overlooks the southern city of Naples and hasn't erupted since 1944.
+If you make it out, make sure to take a guided hike to visit the 'Sciara del Fuoco'.
+Vesuvius overlooks the southern city of Naples and hasn't erupted since 1944, making it a very popular half-day excursion from Naples.

 14. The Vatican City, in Rome, is the smallest country in the world